FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ### Configure the folders and packages

 Now, you need to add a package.json in your `server` folder.
-Do that by navigating to the `server` folder and running
+Do that by navigating to the `server` folder and running:

 `npm init -y`